DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/13 Set the Accepted Date Range.md

 ---

 Run the code and ensure that the only available dates are between 1 Jan 1900 and today.
-Next, we will set the widget's initial value.
+Next, we will set the UI component's initial value.